i-dipanshu/devops/Linux/README.md

 - `/media` - external devices automounts here
 - `/mnt` - temporary mountpoints for additional filesystem
 ## [Basic Commands](https://command-not-found.com/)
+- For more datails or more commands `click above`
 - `pwd` - present working directory
 - `cd <path> ` - changes directory to specified path
 - `ls <path>` - list the files in directory, it can have flags like `ls -a` for listing hidden file and `ls -al` for detailed listing